visualGravitySense/auto-school/docs/Creative Design.md

 **Design Concept: "Journey to Success"**

+**Promp**: "A high-quality image of a confident driving instructor teaching a student.
+Add subtle animated elements (like a road path or steering wheel) that respond to scroll.
+Include floating stat cards with glassmorphism effect showing key metrics."

 1. **Hero Section**
 - Create a dynamic split-screen layout:
   - Left side: A high-quality image of a confident driving instructor teaching a student